ashriyakasanagottu14/Guess-the-word-game-GTWG-/frontend/README.md

 # Guess The Word Game (Wordle Clone)

-A web-based word guessing game built with Flask and JavaScript.
+A web-based word guessing game built with FastAPI (Backend) and JavaScript (Frontend).

 ## Features